Advanced Study Program

 Can I do research at MIT?

-The Advanced Study Program supports small research projects for MIT credit.
-It does not arrange or support paid research assistantships.
+It is very rare for an Advanced Study Program Fellow take part in research while they are at MIT.
+Students who are able to arrange for a research project are with ASP for a year or more.
 Research requires special arrangements and depends on the availability of a faculty member to supervise the research.
-It’s helpful if faculty in your field of interest are familiar with your work through coursework or other contacts.
-Interested fellows should discuss the process of setting up a research project with the director.
-Then, the fellow will need to recruit a faculty sponsor.
+Itís helpful if faculty in your field of interest are familiar with your work through coursework or other contacts.
+Interested fellows should discuss the process of setting up a research project with the director of ASP.

 Does the Advanced Study Program offer online courses?